-Whether you need to hire employees, are facing layoffs, or have to fire someone, we have resources and information that can help you.
+Whether you need to hire employees, are facing layoffs, or have to let an employee go, we have resources and information that can help you.

 When there is a job separation, employees will likely apply for unemployment benefits.
 An employer will then receive and be required to respond to paperwork from the Employment Security Department (ESD).
 We will send you notices about benefits your employees collect or try to collect.
 Always review these notices carefully to make sure your account reflects the correct benefit charges and to help reduce fraud.

 Below are the forms you will receive, and some information about the process.